How do I make my apartment minimalist without it looking empty?

 Once you’ve trimmed down your items, it’s time to keep the vast majority of them out of sight.
 Find creative ways to store items in closets, drawers, or other hidden spaces.
 If you have the resources to invest in a larger project, you can build or buy a custom storage solution to fit in the extra space you have available.

 A key principle to remember when converting your storage to a minimalist theme is that you must carefully curate what can be seen and what can’t.
 Kitchen counters aren’t storage space, and neither is the top of your cabinets or that space behind your couch.
-Find a specific, hidden space for each item and be sure it always returns to its designated spot.
+Find a specific, hidden space for each item and be certain it always returns to its designated spot.

 Use A Neutral Color Scheme